zara01991/Computer-Vision-and-Data-Science-with-ML/README.md

-Projects for data science and computer vision
+Data science projects;
+Computer Vision with ML: 3D shape mesh segmentation with SVM and K-means